quotient-im/libQuotient/CONTRIBUTING.md

 2. A configuration file, in our case it's lib/csapi/gtad.yaml - this one is common for the whole API.
 3. Source code template files: lib/csapi/{{base}}.*.mustache - also common.

 The mustache files have a templated (not in C++ sense) definition of a network job, deriving from BaseJob; each job class is prepended, if necessary, with data structure definitions used by this job.
-The look of those files is hideous for a newcomer; the fact that there's no highlighter for the combination of Mustache (originally a web templating language) and C++ doesn't help things, either.
+The look of those files is hideous for a newcomer; and the only known highlighter that can handle the combination of Mustache (originally a web templating language) and C++ is provided in CLion.
 To slightly simplify things some more or less generic constructs are defined in gtad.yaml (see its "mustache:" section).
 Adventurous souls that would like to figure what's going on in these files should speak up in the Quotient room - I (Kitsune) will be very glad to help you out.

 The types map in `gtad.yaml` is the central switchboard when it comes to matching OpenAPI types with C++ (and Qt) ones.
 It uses the following type attributes aside from pretty obvious "imports:":
 * `avoidCopy` - this attribute defines whether a const ref should be used instead of a value.
 For basic types like int this is obviously unnecessary; but compound types like `QVector` should rather be taken by reference when possible.